NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 > **NOTE:**
 > Tagged buffers should not be used for other purposes within a frame execution because SL plugins might need them at different stages.
 If that cannot be guaranteed, please make a copy and tag it instead of the original buffer.

-### 2.5 PROVIDING ADDITIONAL INFORMATION
+### 2.6 PROVIDING ADDITIONAL INFORMATION

-#### 2.5.1 COMMON CONSTANTS
+#### 2.6.1 COMMON CONSTANTS

 Some additional information should be provided so that SL features can operate correctly.
-Please use `sl::setConstants` to provide the required data ***as early in the frame as possible*** and make sure to set values for all fields in the following structure:
+Please use `slSetConstants` to provide the required data ***as early in the frame as possible*** and make sure to set values for all fields in the following structure:

 ```cpp
 struct Constants